Prag8855/aab/content/guides/residence-permit.md

 ### 4. Wait

 The *Ausländerbehörde* will process your application.
-It takes [between a few weeks and a few months](/guides/auslanderbehorde-wait-times) to get a response.
-They will reply by email and give you an appointment date.
+It takes a few weeks to a few months to get a response.
+They will email you and give you an appointment date.
 The appointment could be months in the future.

 **[Ausländerbehörde wait times ➞](/guides/auslanderbehorde-wait-times)**